 4. Get Your Body Ready

 There is a strong body-mind connection.
 Yes, meditation is mainly working with your mind.
 However, you can’t ignore your body, since this is the temple that houses your “soul”.
 Below you can find some tips that can help with your body:

 - Get plenty of sleep: If you don’t sleep enough, both your mind and body will be tired.
 If you sit down to meditate, most likely you’ll fall asleep.

-– Move: If you mediate first thing in the morning, make sure to do some light stretching before sitting down to do your meditation.
+- Move: If you meditate first thing in the morning, make sure to do some light stretching before sitting down to do your meditation.
 This will help you wake up, and it will help stretch out some muscles so when you are sitting down you won’t be uncomfortable.

 - Eat: Depending on what time of the day you meditate, make sure you don’t do it with an empty stomach.
 If you don’t have time to have a full meal, at least have a snack.
 You don’t want a hungry tummy distracting you.

 - Blow your nose: You are going to be focusing a lot on your breath, and you don’t want to be constantly sniffing.
 Also, if you meditate in a group, the sound of sniffing can be distracting to some people.